flimflam-austin/hugo-cms-test/content/quick_reads/20180323-18-02-19-vitamin-d-cancer/index.md

       * **Bottom Line: Vitamin D may help prevent cancer**.
     _key: card-3-76b96e4b-9bc1-41eb-9da7-0c27c0a8c4ae
   - order: 3
+    useCheckmark: false
     body: >-
       ## What Exactly Is Vitamin D?

-      “Vitamin D is both a nutrient we eat & a hormone our bodies make.”
-      _Harvard School of Public Health_
+      “Vitamin D is both a nutrient we eat & a hormone our bodies make.”_Harvard School of Public Health_

       * FewA foods naturally rich in vitamin D, but found in dairy products &